methylDragon/coding-notes/C++/Bonus Notes/BONUS C++ - Headers.md

 [go to top](#top)

 Header files are used to make an **interface** separate from implementation.
 Think OOP PHP interfaces (check my tutorial for that.)
 This allows you to speed up compile time because you can just resettle the interface instead of redoing every source file.

+Again, the header files are the **interface** which allow other source files to **interact with the implementation** defined in the source (.cpp) files that are associated with their relevant header files.

 Here's the example from: http://www.cplusplus.com/articles/Gw6AC542/